 The Max Cherry Bail Bonds was a real bail bonds office in Carson, California and was demolished in 2008.

 Sylvester Stallone originally wanted to play Louis, while John Travolta was the first choice to play Ray Nicollete.

-The music used, in the scene in the mall, where Jackie comes out of the dressing room "frantically" looking around for the undercover cops, is the same as was used in the chase scene in Coffy (1973), where Pam Grier's title character is running away from the cops.
+The music used in the mall where Jackie comes out of the dressing room "frantically" looking around for the undercover cops is the same as was used in the chase scene in Coffy (1973), where Pam Grier's title character is running away from the cops.

 Spike Lee publicly criticized Tarantino for the frequent use of the n-word in the film.
 Samuel L. Jackson, previously a frequent Lee collaborator, defended Tarantino in the press.
 Miramax chairman Harvey Weinstein called Lee in an attempt to mediate between him and Tarantino, but Lee refused to speak with Tarantino.